bmurrtech/IT_research/google_IT_cybersecurity.md

 Unbind: It closes the connection to the LDAP server

 XTACACS: It stands for Extended TACACS, which was a Cisco proprietary extension on top of TACACS

+# Securing Network Architecture

+__Network hardening__ is the process of securing a network by reducing its potential vulnerabilities through configuration changes and taking specific steps.

+__Implicit deny__ is a network security concept where anything not explicitly permitted or allowed should be denied.
+This is different from blocking all traffic, since an Implicit deny configuration will still let traffic pass that you've defined as allowed.
+You can do this through ACO configurations.
+- Instead of requiring you to specifically block all traffic you don't want, you can just create rules for traffic that you need to go through. _You can think of this as whitelisting as opposed to blacklisting._
+- Before a new service will work, a new rule must be defined for it, reducing convenience a bit.

+Another very important component of network security is monitoring and analyzing traffic on your network.
+-  The first is that it lets you establish a baseline of what your typical network traffic looks like.
+This is key because in order to know what unusual or potential attack traffic looks like, you need to know what normal traffic looks like.

+__Analyzing logs__ is the practice of collecting logs from different network and sometimes client devices on your network, then performing an automated analysis on them.
+- This will highlight potential intrusions, signs of malware infections, or a typical behavior.
+You should pay close attention to any external facing devices or services.
+They're subject to a lot more potentially malicious traffic, which increases the risk of compromise.
+- Analysis of logs would involve looking for a specific log messages of interests, like with firewall logs.
+- Attempted connections to an internal service from an untrusted source address may be worth investigating.
+Connections from the internal network to known address ranges of botnet command and control servers could mean there's a compromised machine on the network.
+- __Normalizing log data__ is an important step since logs from different devices and systems may not be formatted in a common way.
+You might need to convert log components into a common format to make analysis easier for analysts and rule-based detection systems.
+Correlation analysis is the process of taking log data from different systems and matching events across the systems.
+-  You'd want to analyze things like:
+ - firewall logs,
+ - authentication server logs,
+ - and application logs.
+As an IT support specialist,

+__Logs analysis systems__ are configured using user-defined rules to match interesting or a typical log entries.
+These can then be surfaced through an alerting system to let security engineers investigate the alert.

+#### Resources